 The types of personal data and special categories of personal data we collect and use

-The types of personal information we may collect include but is not limited to:
+The types of personal information we may collect for the service includes but is not limited to:

 - Full name and personal details including contact information (eg home, address, postcode and address history, email address, home and mobile telephone numbers)